datahub-local/datahub-local/CONTRIBUTING.md

 ## License

-By contributing to MicroDataflake, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to DataHub.local, you agree that your contributions will be licensed under the [MIT License](LICENSE).

-Thank you for contributing to MicroDataflake!
+Thank you for contributing to DataHub.local!